ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 stop not at the gentle words, &#x27; Let
 deeds with language dwell ; - ?
 The one
 who pities starving birds Should scatter
 crumbs as well.
-The merc
+The mercy that is warm
+and true Must lend a helping ^hand, For
+those that talk, yet fail to do.
+But &#x27;
+build upon the sand.
 </td></tr></table>

 ---